Demonization is a prelude to war against Iran

 If you lookup the textbook definition of a 'dictator', you would find: absolute ruler, especially one who is harsh and oppressive.

-However, Mr. Ahmadinejad is not an absolute ruler of Iran (he barely has any power and has no power whatsoever to declare war and oversee Iran's military).
+However, Mr. Ahmadinejad was not an absolute ruler of Iran (he barely has any power and had no power whatsoever to declare war and oversee Iran's military).
+In fact, after eight years in office, he is now gone and replaced by the next president of Iran.
+How could he have been called a 'dictator' ?

-Additionally, he was voted into office by the people of Iran, and he has not declared war on any other country, nor has he been the supporter of oppression in Iran as this area falls under the responsibilities of the Supreme Revolutionary Council.
+Additionally, when he was the President of Iran, he was voted into office by the people of Iran, and he had not declared war on any other country, nor had he been the supporter of oppression in Iran as this area falls under the responsibilities of the Supreme Revolutionary Council.

-Ahmadinejad is the center of all the U.S. media demonization.
+Yet Ahmadinejad was the center of all the U.S. media demonization for eight years of his presidency.
 First because of his naive approach to speak without a PR department guidance that educates him about the interpretations of Western media of his comments and second because we just love to hate a man that looks so 'ugly'.
 Really.

-So why so many US politicians and all U.S. media love to bash Ahmadinejad and call him evil or a dictator?
+So why so many US politicians and all U.S. media loved to bash Ahmadinejad and call him evil or a dictator?

 Well, according to Cato Institute, here's the reason: